IBM/alexa-skill-watson-assistant/README.md

 [BAE](https://developer.ibm.com/code/exchanges/bots),
 click on a `Deploy this bot` button to automatically create your Assistant service and import your skill.
-The service will be named `Bot Asset Exchange Workspaces` and can hold up to 5 selected skill.
+The service will be named `Bot Asset Exchange Workspaces` and can hold up to 5 selected skills.

 #### Using the provided rent_a_car.json file